jzerbe/jzerbe.github.com/_posts/2017-05-01-spring-in-moab.md

 to <https://www.yelp.com/biz/moonflower-community-cooperative-moab-2>
 for cookables and snacks.

+May 2018 update: The fine folks at [Gearheads](https://goo.gl/maps/t7PA1TjREdK2) will let you fill up potable water in their store for free!

 Checked in to our AirBnb after that - <https://www.airbnb.com/rooms/17965507> - and met our hosts.
 Cooked asparagus, spaghetti squash, and cod out on the patio grill under the stars.